bitgreen/browser-wallet/README.md

 - Authentication by signing a random token

 ## Browser Compatibility
-The wallet extension is available for the following browser:
+The wallet extension is available for the following browsers:
 - Chrome
 - Firefox
 - Safari (Desktop and Mobile version)
-- Edge (install Chrome Extension)
+- Edge (compatible with Chrome Extension)
-- Brave (install Chrome extension)
+- Brave (compatible with Chrome extension)
+- Other Browsers based on Chrome Engine

 ## BrowserWallet.js